Mark-Cooper-Janssen-Vooles/dotnet-deep-dive/README.md

 ### Logging and Monitoring
 - dotnet supports a logging API that works with a variety of built-in and third-party logging providers.
 Available providers include:
   - Console
   - Debug
   - Event Tracing on Windows
   - Windows Event Log
   - TraceSource
+- `var builder = WebApplication.CreateBuilder(args);` adds a default set of logging providers
+  - the above defaults can be overwritten by `builder.Logging.ClearProviders()` and `builder.Logging.AddConsole()`
+- Creating Logs
   - to create logs, resolve an `ILogger<TCategoryName>` service from DI and call logging methods such as `LogInformation`, i.e.:

 ````c#